-The isocline also seems to indicate that altering reproduction can change the magnitude of the negative slope of the isocline (i.e., better reproduction makes the slope more negative) suggesting that populations disproportionately benefit from increased reproductive rates when conditions for growth are better than when they are worse.
-The steeper slope was likely a numerical response from juvenile snails hatching earlier and growing to maturity before the end of the summer reproductive season (i.e., early onset breeders).
-To the best of our knowledge, this is possible under the current understanding of FAS biology, but has not been demonstrated, thus indicating an emergent theoretical prediction for this system that could be tested further.
-In the FAS population model, water depth was an environmental condition that influenced reproductive rates, but other environmental conditions that influence reproduction could produce similar results.
+Adjusting conditions for better reproduction moved the isocline (making a steeper slope) and increased the combinatorial parameter space that produced increasing populations and suggested that populations would disproportionately benefit from increased reproductive rates when juvenile growth rates were faster than when they were slower.
+The steeper slope was probably caused by a numerical response from juvenile snails hatching earlier and growing to maturity before the end of the summer reproductive season (i.e., early onset breeders).
+To the best of our knowledge, this is possible under the current understanding of FAS biology, but has not been demonstrated, thus indicating an emergent hypothesis for this system that could be tested further.
+In the FAS population model, water depth was an environmental condition that influenced reproductive rates, but other environmental conditions that influence reproduction might produce similar results.
 Indeed, temperature effects on reproductive rates have been extensively studied for many organisms (Dougherty et al. 2024), and temperature has been shown to influence multi-voltinism in moths in Boreal systems (Pöyry et al. 2011).
-The result that populations disproportionately benefit from increased reproductive rates at higher growth needs to be further corroborated with future theoretical work, but our suggestion demonstrates at least one reason for the need to explore the theoretical backing of population dynamic outcomes of size, and therefore growth-mediated juvenile mortality.
+The interpretation that populations disproportionately benefit from increased reproductive rates in times and places with higher juvenile growth needs to be further corroborated, but our suggestion demonstrates at least one reason for the need to explore the theoretical expectations of population dynamic outcomes of size- and growth-mediated juvenile mortality.

 Interpreting empirical measures of survival and growth

 Including an isocline analysis of survival and growth allowed us to interpret natural empirically-measured parameters in a population dynamic perspective and offers insights about how environmental variation might influence predator-prey interaction strength (Davidson et al. 2021, Pepi et al. 2023).
 Current temperature-dependent studies conclude that consumer-resource interaction strength should weaken or strengthen depending on the asymmetries in the thermal responses of the prey growth rate and predator per-capita foraging (Davidson et al. 2021, Pepi et al. 2023).
-Florida apple snail juveniles grow 1.4 times faster in the warmer wet season (Figure 5, Appendix S3: Figure S2) consistent with general responses of ectotherms (Kingsolver and Woods 2016, Pepi et al. 2018).
-So, overall prey survival might be expected to be greater, as we observed, in the wet season, except estimates of the per capita foraging rates of common (ectothermic) predators also increased in the warmer wet season (calculation in Appendix S2: Figure S4).
-The largest change between seasons seems to have been lower predator abundances after the wetlands reflooded (Appendix S2: Figure S4) which lowered overall mortality; the predator community changes seem to have overwhelmed any changes in survival that might have been mediated by temperature (Appendix S2).
-Studies that isolate the effects of variable environmental conditions on predator-prey interactions have controlled predator abundance experimentally, or statistically (Jeyasingh and Weider 2005, Davidson and Dorn 2018, Pepi et al. 2018, Davidson et al. 2021, Ma et al. 2021) to measure per-capita rates, but the study of natural populations in communities requires a consideration of natural seasonal variation (Davidson et al. 2024).
-Environmentally mediated changes in predator abundances may be more important to survival than the per-capita rates, but also could counteract or exacerbate the temperature-mediated changes to per-capita foraging rates.
+Florida apple snail juveniles grow 1.4 times faster in the warmer wet season (Figure 5, Appendix S3: Figure S2) consistent with general thermal responses of ectotherms (Kingsolver and Woods 2016, Pepi et al. 2018).
+Overall prey survival might be expected to be greater, in the wet season, except that estimates of the per capita foraging rates of common (ectothermic) predators also increased in the warmer wet season (calculation in Appendix S2: Figure S4).
+The largest meaningful change between seasons seems to have been lower predator abundances after the wetlands reflooded (Appendix S2: Figure S4) which lowered overall mortality; the predator community changes appear to have overwhelmed any changes in snail survival that might have been mediated by temperature alone (Appendix S2).
+Studies that isolate the effects of variable environmental conditions on predator-prey interactions have typically controlled predator densities experimentally, or statistically (Jeyasingh and Weider 2005, Davidson and Dorn 2018, Pepi et al. 2018, Davidson et al. 2021, Ma et al. 2021) to measure per-capita rates, but the study of natural populations in communities requires a consideration of natural seasonal variation covarying with temperature (Davidson et al. 2024).
+Environmentally mediated changes in predator communities may be more important to survival than the per-capita rates but could conceivably counteract or exacerbate the temperature-mediated changes to per-capita foraging rates.

 Novel Hypotheses for Population Management